lballabio/QuantLib-SWIG/README.md

 ---

-QuantLib-SWIG provides the means to use QuantLib from a number of languages including Python, Ruby, Perl, C# and Java.
+QuantLib-SWIG provides the means to use QuantLib from a number of languages; currently their list includes Python, C#, Java and R.

 The QuantLib project (<https://www.quantlib.org>) is aimed at providing a comprehensive software framework for quantitative finance.
 QuantLib is